 Consent Preferences

 Jeff Bezos said gigawatt AI data centers will orbit Earth in 10 to 20 years.
-Thermodynamics makes this idea impractical.
+Thermodynamics makes this idea unfeasible.
 Without convection, waste heat must radiate through panels spanning millions of square metres.
 Add latency, radiation risks and costs.

 ISS-54 ELC-1, main solar arrays and radiators seen from the Cupola (NASA, Public domain, via Wikimedia Commons)